Avidei/ansible-ssh/README.md

 `openssh-client`<br>
 `rsyslog`
 ## ansible-ssh
-Debian + SSH + Ansible container with opened 22/tcp port for SSH-connections<br>
+Debian-based container with SSH and Ansible preinstalled.
+Exposes port 22/tcp for SSH connections.
-The container starts and runs as root
+The container starts and runs as root.

 ## Build
 ```bash